Formerly high-scoring Rams now struggling to put up points

 INJURED

 The Rams are fairly healthy, and Fuller was designated to return from injured reserve Monday after playing in one game since Sept.
 20 due to a shoulder injury.
-He’ll be joined by DT A’Shawn Robinson, who is ready for his long-awaited Rams debut, McVay said.
+He’ll be joined by defensive tackle A’Shawn Robinson, who is ready for his long-awaited Rams debut, McVay said.

 KEY NUMBER